-The Doctor of Ministry in Semiotics and Future Studies program (SFS DMin) develops Christian leaders skilled at 1) anticipating the activity of Jesus in contemporary culture and 2) proactively guiding their ministries into the future.
+The Doctor of Ministry in Semiotics, Church, and Culture (SCC DMin) develops Christian leaders skilled at recognizing the signs of Jesus' work in the world and proactively guide the churches into the future.
 It proposes a missional, relational, and incarnational framework of discipleship as the most effective way to engage culture.

-The delivery system of the Doctor of Ministry in Semiotics and Future Studies program includes participation in several seminars, conferences, or 'field research' experiences around the country or abroad; personal mentoring by both the lead mentor and select faculty advisors; online interactivity with cohort members and professors; three 'advance' face-to-face intensives; as well as reading, reflection, research, and writing.
+The delivery system of the Doctor of Ministry in Semiotics, Church, and Culture program includes participation in several seminars, conferences, or 'field research' experiences around the country or abroad; personal mentoring by both the lead mentor and select faculty advisors; online interactivity with cohort members and professors; three 'advance' face-to-face intensives; as well as reading, reflection, research, and writing.